Buying a Computer

 - Will not have access to Law School loaner computers unless the owner can prove they are making best effort in getting their laptop fixed and need something in the interim if repairs are required.

-Students that decide to not purchase the Law School bundle and have a computer that does not meet UVa’s minimum specifications may have to rent or borrow a computer if they have computer problems.
+Students who decide to not purchase the Law School bundle and have a computer that does not meet UVA’s minimum specifications may have to rent or borrow a computer if they have computer problems.

 Email and LawWeb Accounts

-Once you have paid your deposit, you should be able to activate your email account after a 72-hour waiting period.
+Once you have paid your full deposit, you should be able to activate your email account after a 72-hour waiting period.
 To do this you need to review the UVA policies and procedures related to Responsible Computing and then complete the Responsible Computing Quiz.
 All of this can be found at the UVA ITS Student Accounts page.

 LawWeb accounts are created in a large initial batch at some point during the summer (usually mid-June) to catch any students with active email account at that point, and then individually after that as students activate their email accounts prior to orientation.
 If you have any questions regarding the computer resources offered at UVA please email firstname.lastname@example.org.

 Creating Email Accounts

 There are several steps involved in activating your UVA email account.
 Before you get started you should look for an email from the Law School Office of Financial Aid referring to the Student Information System (SIS).
 That email will have a computing ID and student ID number that will be necessary to activate your UVA email account.
 If you cannot find that initial email, you can find the information here.
 When you have your computing ID and student ID number, you can proceed to Step 1 of email activation.

 If you have not done so already, create your initial UVA SIS password.
 Using the computing ID and student ID from the email, go to the following website and set your initial UVA SIS password: